syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Events.md

 This event occurs whenever you select the segment by enabling selection behavior.
 You can get the selected segment details as argument from [`SunburstSelectionChangedEventArgs`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.SunburstChart.SunburstSelectionChangedEventArgs.html) handler.

-The following examples shows how to set the selected segment information.
+The following example shows how to set the selected segment information.

 {% tabs %}